quantum-root/mixnews-global/README.md

 ## 💡 Evolution of the Project (Where it started)

-This project is the highly advanced, refactored, and scalable **v5 version** of my initial software.
+This project is a highly advanced, refactored, and scalable version of my initial software.

 * 🏛️ **The Origin:** The very first, basic version of this application was created as a school project under the name **News Explorer**.
 You can check out the legacy repository here: [👉 Legacy News Explorer Repo](https://github.com/quantum-root/news-explorer)
 * 🚀 **The Evolution:** In this new `mixnews-global` repository, the entire project has been rebuilt from scratch.
 I migrated the codebase to an asynchronous-friendly modular architecture, separated the news sources into independent scaper components, and completely overhauled the UI/UX using Flet.